What is cardiomyopathy?

 What is dilated cardiomyopathy?

-Dilated cardiomyopathy is the most frequent form of non-ischemic cardiomyopathy.
-The cavity of the heart is enlarged and stretched (cardiac dilation) causing the heart to become weak and not pump normally.
+Dilated cardiomyopathy is the most frequent form of nonischemic cardiomyopathy.
+The cavity of the heart becomes enlarged and stretched, compromising the heart's ability to pump normally:

-- This occurs most often in middle-aged people and more often in men than women, but has been diagnosed in people of all ages, including children.
+- This occurs most often in adults ages 20 to 60 and more often in men than women, but has been diagnosed in people of all ages, including children.

-- Dilated cardiomyopathy can be caused by chronic, excessive consumption of alcohol along with dietary deficiencies.
+- Dilated cardiomyopathy can be caused by chronic, excessive consumption of alcohol and nutritional deficiencies associated with alcoholism.

 - It occasionally occurs as a complication of pregnancy and childbirth.

-- Other suggested causes are: various infections (mostly viral, which lead to an inflammation of the heart muscle, called myocarditis), toxins, and (rarely) heredity.
-Sometimes drugs used to treat a different medical condition can damage the heart and produce dilated cardiomyopathy.
+- Other possible causes include: various infections (mostly viral, which lead to inflammation of the heart muscle, called myocarditis), illicit drugs, and (rarely) heredity.
+Sometimes medications used to treat a different medical condition can damage the heart and produce dilated cardiomyopathy.
 However, in most cases, a specific cause for the damage is never identified.

 What is restrictive cardiomyopathy?

-Restrictive cardiomyopathy, the least common type of cardiomyopathy in the US, occurs when the myocardium of the ventricles becomes excessively rigid, and the filling of the ventricles with blood between heart beats is impaired.
+Restrictive cardiomyopathy, the least common type of cardiomyopathy in the U.S., occurs when the heart muscle becomes excessively rigid and unable to fill with blood properly: